MakeSchool-Tutorials/MS-2018-Environment-Setup/P2-Python-Install-Instructions/content.md

 	$ apm install linter

+*If that didn't work and you see an error like `-bash: apm: command not found`, you need to install `apm` as a shell command accessible from the Terminal.
+In the menu, go to Atom --> Install Shell Commands and try again.*

 Next we'll install the Python linting package, which is called `flake8`.
 There are two components - one which is a Python package, which takes the actual Python text and checks it with the compiler.
 We'll install that now.

 	$ pip3 install flake8